digitalformula/diy-nas/readme-centos.md

 ### Configure Networking

 1. Create bridge interface and routed network.
 The routed network step can be skipped if you don't need it; please note the creation of a routed network will require changes to your upstream router.

-   **Note:** This section is not yet updated for use with Ubuntu.
-Don't use, yet.

    Sources: [How to install KVM on CentOS 7 / RHEL 7 Headless Server](https://www.cyberciti.biz/faq/how-to-install-kvm-on-centos-7-rhel-7-headless-server/) and [KVM: Creating a guest VM on a network in routed mode](https://fabianlee.org/2019/06/05/kvm-creating-a-guest-vm-on-a-network-in-routed-mode/)